 Search EndNote's Knowledgebase

 EndNote is software that helps you manage your research and format your citations.
 EndNote is licensed for use by current Northeastern faculty, staff, and students.
 It comes with a plug-in for Word, called Cite While You Write.
+There are two versions currently available: EndNote X9 and EndNote 20.

 There are two ways to use Endnote: